pvphan/camera-calibration/README.md

 - [x] Compute close form solution for K based on homographies (ignore lens distorion)
 - [x] Compute extrinsics R, t for each view
 - [x] Compute distortion using linear least squares
-- [ ] Use estimated parameters as initial guess and refine using non-linear optimization over all views
+- [x] Use estimated parameters as initial guess and refine using non-linear optimization over all views
+- [x] Write main method interface for calibrating from text files
+- [ ] Support full radial-tangential distortion model
+- [ ] Support full fisheye distortion model
+- [ ] Write nonlinear optimization by hand instead of using SciPy

 ## Notes: